ErikSandvikSEA/redis/readers/Section 5/SortedSets.md

 -  ZADD people 1960 "John Doe" // adds "John Doe" to the people set, with a score of 1960
 -  ZREM people "John Doe" // removes from set

+### ZRANGE

+-  fetches values within a specific range, ordered lowest to highest by score

+### ZREVRANGE

+-  fetches values within a specific range, ordered highest to lowest by score